GhostInTheSteiner/Composition-Compass/README.md

 Of course, you can also press the `Like` and `Dislike` buttons displayed on-screen.
 The volume button triggers can be enabled and disabled by checking the checkbox below the player.

-**Note:** If you dislike a track it'll be skipped at the same time, so you don't have to listen to it until the very end. **If you like a track it won't be skipped immediately**, which allows to to listen to it until the very end.
-If you still want to skip it you just need to press the like button once again.
+**Note:** If you dislike a track it'll be skipped at the same time, so you don't have to listen to it until the very end. **If you like a track it won't be skipped immediately, which allows you to hear all of it**.
+If you still want to skip you just need to press the like button once again.

 #### With a car stereo